rootcanopy/Book-Reviews/README.md

 ## *Features*

 1. Register and Login - Flask_session
 2. Profile dedicated to the user with their own reviews

-3.
+3. Image upload

-.
-More error handling and @login_required to make profiles and data more secure
+4. More error handling and @login_required to make profiles and data more secure

-4.
+5. Easy colors, easy on the eyes
+6. Create, Read, Update, Delete functionality

+## *DataBase*

 ## *User Stories*